eclipse-tractusx/item-relationship-service/docs/arc42.md

 #### EDC

-EndpointDataReferenceStorage is in-memory local storage that holds records (EndpointDataReferences) by either assetId or contractAgreementId.

-When EDC gets EndpointDataReference describing endpoint serving data it uses EndpointDataReferenceStorage and query it by assetId.
-This allows reuse of already existing EndpointDataReference if it is present, valid, and it’s token is not expired, rather than starting whole new contract negotiation process.

-In case token is expired the process is also shortened.
-We don’t have to start new contract negotiation process, since we can obtain required contractAgreementId from present authCode.
-This improves request processing time.
+EndpointDataReferenceStorage holds Endpoint Data References either in local memory or Redis, depending on the configuration.
+EDR callbacks are correlated by contract agreement ID.
+The callback reads this ID from `payload.contractId` and falls back to `dataAddress.properties.agreement_id` when necessary.
+In EDR management mode, the separate negotiation callback maps the contract negotiation ID to the contract agreement ID first.

+After a successful retrieval, EdcOrchestrator caches the EDR under a key composed of the asset ID and DSP endpoint.
+This allows an existing EDR to be reused when it is present, valid and its token is not expired.
+Failed or empty EDR retrievals are not added to this cache.

+In classic negotiation mode, an expired EDR can reuse its contract agreement ID for a new transfer without starting another contract negotiation.
+EDR management mode does not use this shortcut and starts a new contract negotiation when the cached EDR has expired.

 ```bash